 The vision for WFI was developed from Dr. Crable’s own scholarly work in communication and rhetorical theory.
 Finding inspiration in the writings of American critic and philosopher Kenneth Burke, Dr. Crable’s research focuses on the contention that language, and communication more generally, lies at the heart of the human condition, and must be accounted for in any attempt to create social change.
 In addition to his work theorizing these issues, Dr. Crable has engaged the link between communication and social change through studies of American racial discourse in the twentieth and twenty-first century.

 Dr. Crable is the author of Ralph Ellison and Kenneth Burke: At the Roots of the Racial Divide (University of Virginia Press, 2012), a book included in the Mellon Foundation’s American Literatures Initiative.
-He is also editor of the forthcoming collection Transcendence by Perspective: Kenneth Burke, Social Conflict, Social Change (Parlor Press).
+He is also editor of the collection Transcendence by Perspective: Meditations on and with Kenneth Burke (Parlor Press, 2014).
 Dr. Crable is the only two-time winner of the Charles Kneupper Award for best article of the year from the Rhetoric Society of America (2003, 2009), and, for his scholarly and professional contributions to the discipline, was awarded the Kenneth Burke Society’s prestigious Lifetime Achievement Award in 2011.
-In addition to scholarly chapters and reviews, his essays have appeared in leading rhetoric and communication journals, including The Quarterly Journal of Speech, Rhetoric Society Quarterly, Rhetoric Review and Argumentation and Advocacy.
+In addition to scholarly book chapters and reviews, his essays have appeared in leading rhetoric and communication journals, including The Quarterly Journal of Speech, Rhetoric Society Quarterly, Rhetoric Review and Argumentation and Advocacy.

 Bryan Crable, Ph.D.